 During the academic year, work experiences must be at least 12 weeks long.
 During the summer, they must be at least 8 weeks long.
 Additionally, the work experience must be a minimum of 240 hours.
 Start and end dates need not coincide with the first and last day of the semester, but must fit within the semester in order to ensure that final reports may be submitted and grades may be submitted in a timely manner.

 During the academic year, students cannot work more than 20 hours per week while classes are in session.
-Students who are in their final semester of study and who require, and are registered for, no more than 3 non-internship credits plus 0.5 to 3 internship credits – for a total of 3.5 to 6 credits for the term – may be approved to work 40 hours per week.
+Internships requiring more than 20 hours of participation per week are considered full-time.
+Students who are in their final semester of study and who require, and are registered for, no more than 3 non-internship credits plus 0.5 to 3 internship credits – for a total of 3.5 to 6 credits for the term – may be approved for a full-time internship.
 During the summer, students are permitted to work full-time, provided that they are not also taking more than 3 credits.
 Work hours must be consistent with the organization’s regular work schedule.

-Work experiences must comply with the Fair Labor Standards Act (www.dol.gov/whd/flsa).
+Work experiences must comply with the Fair Labor Standards Act.
 As such, students must be paid at least minimum wage unless specific exceptions apply.
-The Department of Labor outlines a six-point test (www.dol.gov/whd/regs/compliance/whdfs71.htm) regarding unpaid internships.
+The Department of Labor outlines a six-point test regarding unpaid internships.
 Employers should consult their legal counsel for more information.

 Students must be hired as employees of the participating organization and must be paid directly by the organization using a W-2 form.
 Employers cannot pay students as independent contractors using an IRS 1099 form.